Get notified of page updates

 • HER2-targeted therapy with chemotherapy.

-• For 2nd line therapy:
+• For 2nd-line therapy:

-• trastuzumab deruxtecan (ENHERTU) is preferred treatment.
+• Trastuzumab deruxtecan (ENHERTU) is the preferred treatment.

-• For 3rd line and later therapy:
+• For 3rd-line and later therapy:

 • HER2-targeted therapy with chemotherapy.